Kaiyrly/eb-1a/README.md

 ## [2.
 The Petition](2-petition/README.md)

-My complete petition with only a few private things blacked out, the process of writing it, my strategy for each criterion, and all the reasoning.
+My complete petition with only a few private things blacked out, the process of writing it, my strategy for each criterion and all the reasoning.
 [Read my petition here](2-petition/README.md).

 ## [3.
 Improvements to the Process I Suggest](3-improvements/README.md)